raspberrypilearning/flappy-astronaut/en/step_2.md

 [[[rpi-install-software]]]

-Type this command into the terminal to install the Sense HAT package:
+Type this command into a terminal window to install the Sense HAT package:

 ```bash
 sudo apt-get install sense-hat